shikhars3145/GIFEditor/PRD.md

 1. **Preview a GIF**: Display a given GIF file for preview.
 2. **Extract Frames**: Extract individual frames from a GIF file.
-3. **Offset Frames**: Offset each frame by a given pixel value, wrapping the image from right to left.
+3. **Offset Frames by Percentage**: Offset each frame of a GIF by a given percentage of its width, wrapping the image from right to left.
 4. **Increase Frames**: Extend the number of frames in a GIF by repeating the initial frames.
 5. **Set Frame Timing**: Specify the time interval between different frames in a GIF.